Skip to main content

 4. Caulk the gaps

 Check for missing or damaged caulk around windows, doors, entry points and holes for electrical wiring, phone and gas lines.
-If you see a gap, seal it with caulk (here’s how to use a caulking gun).
+If you see a gap, seal it with caulk (here’s how to use a caulk gun).
 If those window drafts persist, you may want to get your windows replaced.
 Installing glass with multiple panes or spacers will typically solve these problems.

 woman standing on a ladder outside her house, using a caulk gun to repair a leak